-Three British amateur photographers have triumphed as category winners at this year’s Sony World Photography Awards
+British amateur photographers pull off ‘extraordinary’ wins at Sony World Photography Awards

 14-year-old student Stephanie Anjo won the Youth Portraiture category with a shot called ‘Mellow Memories’

 The three winners are: Antony Crossfield, an artist from Hackney, London, won the Open Enhanced category; architect Norman Quinn from Belfast, Northern Ireland, who came top in Open Panoramic; while 14-year-old Stephanie Anjo, a student who lives in Guildford, Surrey, was declared winner of the Youth Portraiture section.

 ‘The achievement of all three photographers is extraordinary as they were selected from over 86,000 entries from across the world and yet none is a professional photographer,’ organisers said in a statement.

 Each photographer wins a Sony Alpha 7 II camera and will compete with eight other category winners for the Sony World Photography Awards Open Photographer of the Year title and $5,000 prize.

 The best images from the Sony World Photography Awards exhibition are set to go on show at Somerset House in London from 24 April-10 May.

 The showcase is the climax to the annual competition, which this year pulled in 183,737 entries from 171 countries, 43% of which were entered into the Open contest.

 The 13 professional categories and 10 Open sections covered areas ranging from travel and wildlife, to current affairs, landscapes and portraits, to name but a few.